agilepro/software-craftsmanship/docs/Coding/Streams vs Strings/surprising-file-handling.md

 *   the close in the catch block is there to make sure that the stream is finalized before we try to delete the file.
 *   The creation of the FileOutputStream is outside the try block because if that fails there is nothing to clean up.
 The earlier code was rather silly to put it inside the try block because the finally block did not do anything if this failed anyway.

 Often, we are writing out a file over an existing file.
-In that case we don’t want to destroy the former file until we are 100% assured that the new file is there.
+In that case we don't want to destroy the former file until we are 100% assured that the new file is there.
 This is done by writing to a temporary file, and then renaming the it to the file that you want.
 Here is that code:

 ```java
 // save to dest